jerrod-lankford/google-voice-desktop-app/README.md

 ## Installation
 [Releases Page](https://github.com/latin-programmer/google-voice-desktop-app/releases)

-For Mac and Linxu support, you can use an older version of the app (the original) at: [Releases Page](https://github.com/Jerrkawz/google-voice-desktop-app/releases) and download the release for your OS.
+For Mac and Linux support, you can use an older version of the app (the original) at: [Releases Page](https://github.com/Jerrkawz/google-voice-desktop-app/releases) and download the release for your OS.
 In the original version, simply uzip and drag into the applications folder (mac) or run the executable (windows) or run the app image (ubuntu)

 **Mac Note: The mac version is unsigned, so you will have to click "Open Anyway" after running, or go to Settings > Security & Privacy > General > Open Anyway.
 The original author did not want to pay for a dev license just for this**